yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

 ---

+#### Simplicial Complexes in R

+For a quick example to drive home the intuition, let's create a simplicial complex object in R.

+TODO: Ben

+---

 ### From Point Cloud Data to Simplicial Complexes

 Now, you might be wondering, "if simplicial complexes are so great, why have I never seen data